dataLanced/dataLanced.Github.io/Healthcare_Project.md

 As we can see by the results, the majority of our patients do indeed spend less than 7 days in our hospital beds!

 ---

+### Try to find out which medical specialties have the highest number of procedures on average.

 Now with this line of code we're going to check out the distinct values (or fields) in the `medical_specialty` column using the following query.
 <img src="images/SQL Healthcare Project/query2.png?raw=true"/>
 <img src="images/SQL Healthcare Project/output1.png?raw=true"/>